dukeim/pokemon_challenge/README.md

 The microservices database is self-contained, when it starts it creates an in-memory H2 database.

 ## Requirements
-* java 11 o superior
+* java 11 or higher
 * git
-* IDE de desarrollo

 ## Running the microservices
 1. Download as zip or clone the repository using git or any graphical wizard.